livingcesium/eidr-docs/src/routes/docs/config/+page.md

 **Description:**

 Configuration file management for the application.
-See example-config.xml for details
+See the quick-start guide for details